dalfabbio/includo/README.md

 ## Installation

-To run this project locally, first you need [to install TypeScript], follow these steps:
+To run this project locally, first you need [to install TypeScript], then follow these steps:

 1. **Clone the repository**: